AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/cloud-manager.md

 >
 >If your role is exclusively front end development, you can skip to the article [Customize the Site Theme](customize-theme.md) in this journey.
 >
->If you are an administrator, responsible for both front end development and administrator tasks, or would simply like to understand the end-to-end process in AEM for front end development, continue reading the current article.
+>If you are an administrator, responsible for both front end development and administrator tasks, or would simply like to understand the end-to-end process in AEM for front end development, continue reading the current document.

 ## Objective {#objective}